Information for Prospective Students

 If you are a high school senior considering Cornell, or a prospective transfer from another college or university, take a look at the pages concerning our Economics major, course offerings, and opportunities for research to get an idea of what our undergraduate program can offer you.

-To provide a sense of what our majors do immediately after commencement, we conducted a survey.
-Out of 188 January 2017, May 2017, and August 2017 graduates, 168 responded to the survey (89.36% of the graduating class).
-Of these respondents 77.38% said they were employed or obtaining further schooling.
+To provide a sense of what our majors do immediately after commencement, we conducted a survey in early May.
+Out of 223 December 2017, May 2018, and August 2018 graduates, 176 responded to the survey (78.9% of the graduating class).
+Of these respondents 77.8% said they were employed or obtaining further schooling.
 Here is the breakdown by the type of employment and type of further schooling:

 Of the students attending graduate school, some of the degrees they will pursue include:

-- Master of Professional Studies in Information Science
+- Master of Professional Studies in Applied Statistics

 - Master of Public Administration